fabiovin/gp-data-service-linking-simplification/proposals/JRC/ds-linking-simplification-best-practice.md

 ## 2. Scope <a name="scope"></a>

 _TO_BE_REVIEW_
 The scope of this document is to provide a well-defined series of opinionated interpretations and rules (that de facto standard web applications can currently support), based on the current list of Requirements and Recommendations expressed in the INSPIRE Technical Guidance documents.

+## 3. Conformance <a name="conformance"></a>

+_TO_BE_REVIEW_
 The recommendations expressed here apply to the data set and service metadata records, as well as to the service (capabilities) documents.
-In particular, the data set and service metadata records must be available in the relevant national geoportal (see https://inspire.ec.europa.eu/INSPIRE-in-your-Country), must be harvested by the [INSPIRE Geoportal](https://inspire-geoportal.ec.europa.eu) and must be INSPIRE-compliant.
+In particular, the data set and service metadata records must be INSPIRE-compliant (through the Reference Validator), should be available in the relevant national geoportal catalog (see https://inspire.ec.europa.eu/INSPIRE-in-your-Country), and they should be harvested by the [INSPIRE Geoportal](https://inspire-geoportal.ec.europa.eu).

-## 3. Conformance <a name="conformance"></a>

-_TODO_

 ## 4. Normative references <a name="normative-references"></a>

 _TO_BE_REVIEW_
 - **[ISO 19115-2:2019](https://schemas.isotc211.org/schemas/19115/-2/gmi/1.0/gmi.xsd)** - ISO 19115-2:2019, *Geographic information — Metadata — Part 2: Extensions for acquisition and processing*
 - **[ISO/TS 19139:2007](https://www.isotc211.org/2005/gmd/)** - ISO/TS 19139:2007, *Geographic information — Metadata — XML schema implementation*
 - **[IRs for NS]** - Commission Regulation (EC) No 976/2009 of 19 October 2009 implementing Directive 2007/2/EC of the European Parliament and of the Council as regards the Network Services